-Anti-tumor effect of wogonoside on tumorbearing mice
+The anti-tumor effect of wogonoside on tumor-bearing mice

-The in vitro results indicated that wogonoside exerts an anti-proliferative effect on bladder cancer 5637 cell lines by induction of the mitochondrial pathway of apoptosis.
-Therefore, the anti-tumor effect of wogonoside against bladder cancer 5637 cells in vivo was further investigated by replanting tumor on nude mice model.
-As shown in Figure 5 A, wogonoside at 30 mg/kg obviously suppressed tumor growth within a 15-day observation period (p < 0.01).
-There were no evident differences in mice body weight between the control and wogonoside group, indicated as p > 0.05 (Figure 5 B).
-These findings reveal that wogonoside exhibits an antitumor potential on mice bearing tumors of 5637 cells in vivo.
-As presented in Figure 6, compared to the control mice, caspase-3 expression level was markedly increased in wogonoside- treated nude mice (p < 0.01), whereas p-GSK-3 β , p-ERK1/2, and p-AKT (p < 0.01) were decreased.
+The in vitro results indicated that wogonoside exerts anti-proliferative effect against bladder cancer 5637 cell lines maybe via induction of the mitochondrial pathway of apoptosis.
+Furthermore, the anti-tumor effect of wogonoside on bladder cancer 5637 cells in vivo was investigated by replanting tumor on nude mice model.
+As shown in the Figure 5 A, wogonoside at dose of 30 mg/kg obviously suppressed tumor growth within a 15-day observation period (p <0.01).
+However, there were no evident differences in mice body weight between the control and wogonoside group, indicated as p > p0.05 (Figure 5 B).
+These findings revealed that wogonoside exhibited an anti-tumor potential on mice bearing tumors of 5637 cells in vivo.
+As presented in the Figure 6, compared to the control mice, caspase-3 expression level was markedly increased in wogonoside-treated tumor-bearing mice (p < 0.01), whereas p-GSK-3 β , p-ERK1/2, and p-AKT (p < 0.01) were decreased.